Foreword of the New Book – Stopping Human Error – by Mark Paradies

-Calculate the costs to your company of the problems listed above.
+Calculate the costs to your company of human errors.

 Is stopping human error worthwhile for your company?
 My guess is YES!
 That is why we wrote this book – to provide readers with proven techniques to “stop” human errors that cause major accidents and to use those same techniques to improve quality, equipment reliability, regulatory performance, human reliability, schedule performance, production, and service, as well as reducing costs.